pwaring/technical-talks/freelancing/slides.md

  - Start now
  - Depth rather than breadth
  - Repeat attendance not wide attendance
- - Don't go just for networking
+ - LinkedIn can be worthwhile

 # Simple website